LotusiaStewardship/lotus-lib/docs/P2P_INFRASTRUCTURE.md

 ---

-## Integration with lotus-lib
+## Integration with lotus-sdk

 ### Current Integration

-The P2P module is **standalone** and doesn't depend on other lotus-lib components (except crypto utilities).
+The P2P module is **standalone** and doesn't depend on other lotus-sdk components (except crypto utilities).

 ```
 lib/